-With the exception of dinner parties, a party stops being festive as soon as everyone is seated.
-Remove the dining room chairs for the night, and let the table serve as an hors d'oeuvres station.
+One key strategy for keeping everyone active: Have fewer chairs than people.
+Except for dinner parties, a party stops being festive as soon as everyone is seated.
+Remove the dining room chairs, and let the table serve as an hors d'oeuvres station.

 Keep your guests circulating through your home: Place the refreshments in one room, the buffet in another, and the desserts and coffee in a third area or room.

 Avoid opening your den or upstairs rooms to guests.

-If allowed to wander into your home's outer reaches, cliques will form that may make some of your guests feel left out.
+Once the group disperses into your home's outer reaches, cliques will form that can leave some of your guests feeling left out.

 Your party should be a reflection of you, so choose a theme that makes you feel bright and alive.

-For a Mexican fiesta, place a different piñata on the food table in every room; serve drinks in margarita glasses.
+For a Mexican fiesta, place a different pinata on the food table in every room; serve drinks in margarita glasses.

+Remember to look at the whole picture - lighting, texture, scale, and progression (such as pots of flowers lining the front walk).
 Fill your home with background music that's appropriate for the party's theme: classical for sit-down dinner parties, salsa for spirited celebrations.